hannahchan/Scaffold.Service/Scaffold/Docs/Docker.md

 # Docker Support #

-Scaffold.WebApi has been created with [Docker](https://www.docker.com/) support in mind so that you can build a container image of the Web API to be deployed into production or run locally without installing the prerequisites .NET Core and PostgreSQL.
+Scaffold has been created with [Docker](https://www.docker.com/) support in mind so that you can build a container image of the Web API to be deployed into production or run locally without installing the prerequisites .NET Core and PostgreSQL.
 Docker support is facilitated by the `docker-compose.yml` file included in the root of this project.

 ## Building a Container Image of the Web API ##